Permafrost/TundraTN/README.md

 * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after processing, and whether or not an exception is encountered during processing.
+* `$status.done` is an optional user status to use for the bizdoc when enqueue has completed successfully.
+Defaults to `QUEUED`.
+* `$status.ignored` is an optional user status to use for the bizdoc when no enqueuing occurs.
+Defaults to `IGNORED`.
+* `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
+Defaults to `false`.
 * `$strict` is an optional set of boolean flags which when true abort the processing of the bizdoc when it contains any errors with the associated class.